Non-coding RNA: Cancer

 Another example of non-coding RNA dysregulated in cancer cells is the long non-coding RNA Linc00707.
-Linc00707 is upregulated and sponges miRNAs in human bone marrow-derived mesenchymal stem cells, in hepatocellular carcinoma, gastric cancer or breast cancer, and thus promotes osteogenesis, contributes to hepatocellular carcinoma progression, promotes proliferation and metastasis, or indirectly regulates expression of proteins involved in cancer aggressiveness, respectively.
+Linc00707 is upregulated and sponges miRNAs in human bone marrow-derived mesenchymal stem cells, gastric cancer or breast cancer, and thus promotes osteogenesis, contributes to hepatocellular carcinoma progression, promotes proliferation and metastasis, or indirectly regulates expression of proteins involved in cancer aggressiveness, respectively.

 Prader–Willi syndrome

 The deletion of the 48 copies of the C/D box snoRNA SNORD116 has been shown to be the primary cause of Prader–Willi syndrome.
 Prader–Willi is a developmental disorder associated with over-eating and learning difficulties.
 SNORD116 has potential target sites within a number of protein-coding genes, and could have a role in regulating alternative splicing.

 Autism

 The chromosomal locus containing the small nucleolar RNA SNORD115 gene cluster has been duplicated in approximately 5% of individuals with autistic traits.
 A mouse model engineered to have a duplication of the SNORD115 cluster displays autistic-like behaviour.
 A recent small study of post-mortem brain tissue demonstrated altered expression of long non-coding RNAs in the prefrontal cortex and cerebellum of autistic brains as compared to controls.